v-exec/Qurotema/README.md

 ## TO DO

-- Redo audio (film showcase and send to composer)
-- Recreate collisions
+- Recreate collisions for monoliths and other structures
-- Fix possible clipping through ground when moving at high speed uphill and jumping

 - Improve story
 - Make gate appear more smoothly
 - Make end "effects" smoother
 - Find place for sun moving closer effect

+- Redo audio (wait for composer)

+## REMINDERS

+- UI jitter will happen in the editor, but it's fixed in the build